Five times winner of Women's World Amateur Boxing Championships: 2002, 2005, 2006, 2008, and 2010

 An ordinary girl from the Komtribe of Manipur, Indiawho fearlessly pursued her dreams without bothering about the bars and proved the world that nothing is bigger than the desire to win, by being the first Indian female boxer to earn an Olympic medalfor her nation.
-This five times World Amateur Boxing Champion had numerous face-offs while chasing her dreams, but the best part was that she never quit fighting against the odds which also included her family who never wanted her to become a boxer.
+This six times World Amateur Boxing Champion had numerous face-offs while chasing her dreams, but the best part was that she never quit fighting against the odds which also included her family who never wanted her to become a boxer.
 Mary’s successful career proved that "champions are not born, they are made".

 Chungneijang Mery Kom Hmangte was born on 1st March 1983 as the eldest daughter of a tenant farmer who worked in ‘Jhum’ fields to meet both ends.
 She spent her childhood helping parents with farm and household chores along with her studies.
 Mary inherited sportsmanship from her father who used to practice wrestling in his youth.
 She urged to become a boxer after watching her fellow statesman Dingko Singh who bagged gold medal for India at the Asian Games.